persalys/persalys/python/doc/developer_manual/validation/validation.rst

           :align: center

       - Monte Carlo selected
-      - LHS and Quasi-Monte Carlo disabled: check the tooltip is 'The physical model does not have an independent copula'
+      - LHS disabled: check the tooltip is 'The physical model does not have an independent copula'
-      - sample size : 10
+      - sample size : 100
       - seed : 0
       - cancel